 State personal income captures total income within a state and is the sum of three main components: net earnings (wages, salaries, employer contributions); personal current transfer receipts (retirement, Medicare, unemployment insurance); and dividends, interest, and rent.

-Growth in personal income for the U.S. overall averaged 3.9 percent in 2019, slightly lower than the previous year’s growth rate of 4.5 percent.
-For individual states in 2019, growth ranged from a 2.0 percent increase in West Virginia to a 5.8 percent increase in Utah.
-Personal income grew by 4.2 percent in Oregon in 2019, which was the 11th fastest in the nation (tied with Maine and New Mexico).
+Growth in personal income for the U.S. overall averaged 6.6% in 2020, much higher than the previous year’s growth rate of 4.1%.
+For individual states in 2020, growth ranged from a 1.7% increase in Wyoming to a 10.3% increase in Arizona.
+Personal income grew by 8.0% in Oregon in 2020, which was the fifth fastest in the nation (tied with Kentucky).
+According the Bureau of Economic Analysis, changes in personal income since February 2020 primarily reflected changes in governmental social benefits, stemming from the enactment and expiration of legislative acts and related programs during the pandemic (detailed in this BEA graph).

 Per Capita Personal Income

 The size of a state’s population plays a predominant role in the size of its personal income.
-California, Texas, Florida, New York, Pennsylvania, and Illinois – six of the most populous states in the nation – are also the top six states in terms of total personal income.
+California, Texas, New York, Florida, Illinois, and Pennsylvania – six of the most populous states in the nation – are also the top six states in terms of total personal income.
 South Dakota, North Dakota, Alaska, Vermont, and Wyoming – five of the least populous states in the nation – are also the bottom five states in terms of total personal income.

 Adjusting to PCPI adjusts the income rankings of states as well.
-Connecticut ranked 23rd in total personal income and 29th in population but ranked first in the nation in PCPI.
-Mississippi ranked 34th in population and 35th in total personal income, but Mississippi ranked last of the states in PCPI.
-Oregon ranked 27th in population, 25th in total personal income, and ranked 25th in per capita personal income.
+Connecticut ranked 23rd in total personal income but ranked first in the nation in PCPI.
+Mississippi ranked 35th in total personal income, but Mississippi ranked last of the states in PCPI.
+Oregon ranked 25th in total personal income, but ranked 22nd in per capita personal income.

 Comparison of PCPI Components

 Many states ranked similarly in dividends, interest, and rent per capita as they did in net earnings per capita.
 Connecticut ranked second and Mississippi 50th.
-Oregon, however, ranked 20th in dividends, interest, and rent per capita ($11,197).
+Oregon ranked 25th in dividends, interest, and rent per capita ($10,398).
+Typically, Oregon ranks higher in per capita dividends, interest, and rent (ranked 20th in 2019 with $11,196).

-States that ranked high in per capita net earnings generally ranked lower in per capita transfer receipts and states that ranked low in per capita earnings generally ranked higher in per capita transfer receipts.
+States that rank high in per capita net earnings typically rank lower in per capita transfer receipts and states that ranked low in per capita earnings typically rank higher in per capita transfer receipts.
 This makes sense.
-If you are earning income, either through wages or dividends and interest, then you are less likely to need transfer receipts to cover basic living expenses.
-Oregon, which ranked near the middle in per capita net earnings and 20th in per capita dividends, interest, and rent, moved to 19th highest in per capita transfer receipts ($10,059).
-Connecticut ranked 17th ($10,154) and Mississippi 14th ($10,310) in per capita transfer receipts.
+If you are earning income, either through wages, dividends, interest, or rent, then you are less likely to need transfer receipts to cover basic living expenses.
+However, during the Pandemic Recession, direct economic impact payments were paid to the majority of U.S. households in 2020 regardless of employment status.
+Oregon, which ranked near the middle in per capita net earnings and 25th in per capita dividends, interest, and rent, moved to 17th highest in per capita transfer receipts ($13,391).
+Connecticut ranked 18th ($13,087) and Mississippi 14th ($10,310) in per capita transfer receipts.

 Oregon’s Population-Driven Relative Trend

 Oregon’s PCPI relative to the U.S. showed a slow upward trend from 2011 to 2019.
-In 2011, Oregon’s PCPI was 88.3 percent and by 2019 it had reached 94.2 percent of the U.S.’s PCPI.
+In 2011, Oregon’s PCPI was 88.3% and by 2019 it had reached 93.6% of the U.S.’s PCPI.
+Boosted by Federal relief payments, Oregon’s PCPI relative to the nation’s increased by 1.0 percentage point from 2019 to 2020.
 Population growth works to drive PCPI downward, while income growth works to drive PCPI upward.
-Oregon’s 2019 population growth rate was 0.9 percent, in the top 12 of the nation.
-The 2019 total personal income growth rate was eleventh in the nation.
-Oregon’s PCPI growth rate was 22nd in the nation.
+Oregon’s 2020 population growth rate was 0.6%, in the top 15 of the nation.
+The 2020 total personal income growth rate was 6th in the nation.
+Oregon’s PCPI growth rate was 10th in the nation.